jakelooker/training/README.md

 The catch section is the same on all functions, it's just to allow easier debugging and stop the script if something goes wrong.

+        Catch {
+            Write-Host "Error in EnableAutoLogon"
+            Write-Host $_
+            Write-Host $_.ScriptStackTrace
+            Cleanup
+            Pause
+            Throw -1
+        }

+Firstly a simple message is shown to point to the failing function.
+The $_ is an automatically created error variable that should include the full error message.
+$_.ScriptStackTrace should shown the line number of the error.
+The Cleanup function is run which will clear the auto-startup of the script and remove some of the txt files.
+Pause to allow the message to be kept on screen.
+Throw will exit the script with a failure code -1.

 ### Simple Function - **CleanUp**

 It doesn't take any parameters and it doesn't return any data.
 You can just call the function on it's own.